PaperMC/velocitypowered.com/docs/users/getting-started.md

 [12:04:59 INFO]: Done (0.48s)!
 ```

-In essence, we've now launched Velocity and are ready to set it up our `velocity.toml`.
+Velocity has launched, and you are now ready to configure the proxy completely.
-It is now time to modify the configuration and properly set up your servers.

 Go ahead and type `end` at the console and press enter.
-The proxy shuts down:
+The proxy will shut down:

 ```plain
 > end